NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ROS node implements one service, designed for the user to control the Led Ring.
+The ROS node implements one service, designed for the user to control the LED Ring.

 .. list-table:: LED Ring Package services
    :header-rows: 1